sofiboselli/MasterThesis/Contrastive_Learning/Readme.md

 Envelope however, learns some representation but overfits quite a bit.

-For subject specific model, the envelope performs reasonably well
+For subject specific model, the envelope performs better than subject independant, but still overfits lol